Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 However, they have been introduced in North America, including the United States, New Zealand, Australia, and the Falkland Islands.

 The scientific name Calluna vulgaris comes from the Greek word kalluno.

 The word means “to cleanse or adorn,” referring to the plant used to make brooms.

 Vulgaris simply means common.

-Did you know the Purple heather is one of the two national flowers of Norway?
+Did you know that Purple heather is one of the two national flowers of Norway?